sriharsha66/splitwise/README.md

 # Run the Application

+1. Create a conda env to run the code without conflicts.

-1. python app.py (for Linux perfer to use python3 app.py)
+2. python app.py (for Linux perfer to use python3 app.py)

-2. Access the application at http://127.0.0.1:5000.
+3. Access the application at http://127.0.0.1:5000.

 # API Endpoints